Acausal Component-Based Modeling

 Example block output

+By default, this plots only the unknown variables that had to be solved for.
 However, what if we wanted to plot the timeseries of a different variable?
 Do not worry, that information was not thrown away!
-Instead, transformations like structural_simplify simply change unknown variables into observables which are defined by observed equations.
+Instead, transformations like mtkcompile simply change unknown variables into observables which are defined by observed equations.

 observed(rc_model)